Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 - dvm-online (minimal with firefox only)
 - dvm-anon (whonix workstation)

-AppVMs are highly specialized: vault (offline), documents (offline), media (offline), dev (firewalled), email (firewalled).
+AppVMs are highly specialized: vault (offline), documents (offline), media (offline), email (firewalled).
 Those is where information lives.
 But files do not get opened nor worked on there ... only on instances of dvm-offline.

 Configuring `srcVM`